Skip to main content

 }

 The exact function signature varies by hook point.
 Some hooks omit the rw or req parameters, some return an error.
-Refer to the SDK documentation for each hook’s expected signature.
+Refer to the individual hook pages below or the SDK documentation for each hook’s expected signature.

 Configuration